firstlookmedia/autocanary/README.md

 On the other hand, some people say they don't think the government can force you to say something -- let alone something untrue -- because the First Amendment strongly disfavors compelled speech.
 Additionally, companies aren't supposed to blatantly deceive consumers, so anything to that effect would be forcing them to violate consumer protection law.

 There is no public record of a warrant canary ever being tested in court.
-You should consult a lawyer to discuss the benefits and hazards before you decide whether publishing a Warrant Canary is a good course for your service.
-For more information about the legal issues surrounding Warrant Canaries, see: https://www.eff.org/deeplinks/2014/04/warrant-canary-faq
+You should consult a lawyer to discuss the benefits and hazards before you decide whether publishing a warrant canary is a good course for your service.
+For more information about the legal issues surrounding warrant canaries, see: https://www.eff.org/deeplinks/2014/04/warrant-canary-faq

 Basically, use AutoCanary at your own risk.
 All care and no responsibility.